adamchenwei/custom-sorting-image-viewer/promptSource/promptSource-12-26-14-01.md

 # Custom Requirements
 -
+- This app uses tailwind for css, typescript and nodejs v20
 - This app uses typescript and nodejs v20
+- This app used for browsing images in productive way to analysis and perform crud on the images
 -

 # Content from directory: /Users/adamchenwei/www/custom-sorting-image-viewer/app

 // /Users/adamchenwei/www/custom-sorting-image-viewer/app/results/page.tsx

-// app/results/page.tsx
 "use client";
 import { useState, useEffect, useCallback } from "react";
 import Image from "next/image";
-import { format } from "date-fns";
+import { format, getDay } from "date-fns";

 interface ImageData {
   fileName: string;